Amazon Workers In Germany & Spain Go On Strike For Black Friday

 “We are entering the end of year spurt, the most stressful time for employees,” said Mechthild Middeke, a spokesperson for Verdi.
 “Especially on a day like Black Friday, employees should be the central focus.”

-Amazon Germany says that a majority of employees stayed on the job and that there would be no delay in customer service.
+Amazon Germany says that a majority of employees stayed on the job, and that there would be no delay in customer service.
 It also defended its pay and worker conditions, saying that it offers competitive pay and benefits, with workers earning an equivalent of $12.23 per hour to start.

-In Spain, 85 to 90 percent of the employees took part of the walkout according to the local unions, but Amazon Spain disputes the numbers, saying that a majority of employees were still at work processing customer orders.
+In Spain, 85 to 90 percent of the employees took part in the walkout according to the local unions.
+Amazon Spain disputes the numbers, saying that a majority of employees were still at work, processing customer orders.

 A trade union in the United Kingdom also announced a protest against Amazon, saying that the company fosters “inhumane” conditions for warehouse workers.
-The GMB Union claims that workers are “breaking bones, being knocked unconscious and being taken away in ambulances.”
+The GMB Union claims that workers are “breaking bones, being knocked unconscious, and being taken away in ambulances.”

 We're staging #BlackFriday protests across the UK in anger at the awful conditions people work under at @Amazon warehouses.